RubensZimbres/Repo-2018/AWS SageMaker/README.md

 ! docker build Docker_Image.txt
 ```

-This process will take 2 hours in a ml.t2.medium SageMaker instance.
+This last line of code will take 2 hours to complete in a ml.t2.medium SageMaker instance.